 - Attack Animal: Kochin takes on her weasel form during combat and will occasionally run up to enemies and hit them, or use a spell.
 The former barely hurts enemies later on, while the latter tends to miss.

 - Big Bad: Abe no Seimei, the sorcerer who convinced the emperor to have your clan put to death and the one who cursed you.

 - Blade on a Stick: Both the halberd and spear classes fit into this, each being able to hit two enemies at once.

 - Bodyguard Crush: Rikimaru slowly makes it clear over the course of the game that he is jealous of your clan's ability to quickly grow in power, as he wishes to have the power to protect Princess Kazu.

-- Call-Back: When Kitsuto resurrects your part he comments on your curse with "The Classics are the Best". seeing as he cursed the clan from the first game with the exact same thing...
+- Call-Back: When Kitsuto resurrects your party, he comments on your curse with "The Classics are the Best".
+Seeing as he cursed the clan from the first game with the exact same thing...

 - The Clan: You play as one that has been cursed by Abe no Seimei.

 - Combat Hand Fan: The dancer class uses this, but as you would expect a fan doesn't do much damage.
 It makes up for this by being able to hit rows of enemies at once.